JetBrains/intellij-sdk-docs/plugin_repository/feature_extractor.md

 To support a Facet Type feature you should extend [FacetType](https://github.com/JetBrains/intellij-community/blob/master/platform/lang-api/src/com/intellij/facet/FacetType.java), and pass `stringId` to its constructor.
 The value of the `stringId` parameter will be analyzed by the `feature extractor`.

-An advertisement for a plugin that supports the *jangaroo* Facet Type:
+An notification to install plugins that support the *jangaroo* Facet Type:

 ![Facet Type of Feature](img/feature_extractor_facet.png)